bibymaths/codonanalyzer/docs/about.md

 - Full transition from monolithic Perl scripts to composable bioinformatics processes

 This evolution reflects the principles of modern scientific programming — reproducibility, modularity, and transparency — while honoring its academic roots.

+To view the original report submitted in 2015, please refer to the [original report](files/report.pdf).